joaomidowz/joaomidowz/readme.md

-👩‍🦱 I'm FullStack Developer & student!
+👩‍🦱 I'm Data Analyst & FullStack Developer!

 👩‍💻 I'm a young boy focused on work and develop!